China Beijing: CET Language Intensive

 The program is based at Capital Normal University.
 CNU is a top tier university in China, with 28,000 students and a longstanding relationship with CET— it hosted the first CET program back in 1982.
 The CNU campus is large, modern, and filled with resources, including a gymnasium, sports fields, libraries and student centers.
 There are several subway and bus stops near the campus, allowing students to easily access many areas within Beijing.
 Renovated classrooms — equipped with air purifiers — are bright, modern, and comfortable, creating the perfect setting for learning Chinese.

-Requirements Fulfilled: This program fulfills the two course international studies requirement and the overseas study requirements for the Asian Studies major and the World Languages major with Chinese as primary language).
+Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement and the overseas study requirement for the Asian Studies major and the World Language major (with Chinese as primary language).
 Select courses can be applied to the Chinese minor.

-Curriculum: All 16 credits earned on the program are CHIN classes.
+The other credits earned on the program are also CHIN classes.
 Students take 20 hours per week of Chinese language classes with some of the best teachers in the field.
 The level of classes that each student takes will depend on the results of a placement test at the start of the program.
 Students completing CHIN 202 at Lewis & Clark typically place into the Beijing program’s 260 or 300-level.
 A description of the 301-level classes are listed below: